m-elwin/me495_threads/README.md

    Also prints diagnostic information.
 In conjunction with publishers that publish at different rates, you can begin to explore the nuances of subscriber threads.
 6. `nodes/timers` - Starts two timers and prints diagnostic information
+7. `nodes/throughput` - Publishes messages with different queue_lengths sizes, and at different frequencies.

 # Questions
 Use the provided code, code you write, and standard ROS tools to answer the following questions.